 After trying a bunch of recipes, MiMi finally settled on the best classic deviled egg recipe out there.
-It was top secret, but she decided to share it with us!
+It was top secret, but she decided to share it with us.
+Now we can all make delicious deviled eggs.

 As you may have noticed, we’ve been working through some older recipes on the site and freshening them up.
 A lot of our family’s favorite recipes were posted in the really early days and nobody really saw them.